Ziyun LI (李子赟)

 Hong Kong University of Science and Technology

-I am a PhD student in Physics at HKUST, having started in Fall 2024.
-My research focuses on quantum phenomena in transition metal dichalcogenide (TMD) moiré superlattices.
-I investigate systems such as twisted homo-bilayers and heterostructures, engineered through precise twist-angle control.
-These moiré potentials give rise to exotic electronic phases, including fractional Chern insulators, superconductivity, correlated insulating states, and topological phases.
-Using low-temperature photoluminescence (PL) spectroscopy—often under external magnetic fields—I probe excitonic signatures as sensitive indicators of emergent quantum states and material properties.
-My goal is to uncover novel quantum matter in these highly tunable platforms and to contribute to the foundational design principles for topological quantum devices and neuromorphic optoelectronics.
+Ziyun Li is a PhD student in Physics at the Hong Kong University of Science and Technology (HKUST), having commenced her studies in Autumn 2024.
+Her research centres on quantum phenomena in transition metal dichalcogenide (TMD) moiré superlattices, investigating twisted homo-bilayers and heterostructures engineered through precise twist-angle control.
+These moiré potentials give rise to a range of exotic electronic phases, including fractional Chern insulators, superconductivity, correlated insulating states, and topological phases.
+Li employs low-temperature photoluminescence (PL) spectroscopy—often under external magnetic fields—to probe excitonic signatures that sensitively reveal emergent quantum states and underlying material properties.
+Through this work, she aims to uncover novel quantum matter in highly tunable platforms and contribute to the foundational design principles guiding future topological quantum devices and neuromorphic optoelectronic technologies.

 banner